 The first time I ever heard of ayahuasca was when I was travelling to Peru and my brother asked if I was going to use it.
-After looking it up, I dismissed it as one of my little brother’s cockamamie ideas (btw I love the word cockamamie).
+After looking it up, I dismissed it as one of his cockamamie ideas (btw I love the word cockamamie).

-But I’ve heard more about ayahuasca since then, and I’ve learned that a big proponent of it is Dr. Gabor Mate, a physician who lives in my corner of the world who’s written a number of different books including In the Realm of Hungry Ghosts.
+But I’ve heard more about ayahuasca since then, and I’ve learned that a big proponent of it is Dr. Gabor Mate, a physician who’s written a number of different books, including In the Realm of Hungry Ghosts.
 I decided it would be worth having a listen to what Dr. Mate had to say about the use of ayahuasca in treating addictions and trauma.
-I watched The Jungle Prescription, an episode of the CBC program The Nature of Things, and an interview on The Smart Couple with Jayson Gaddis.
+I watched The Jungle Prescription, on the CBC’s The Nature of Things, and an interview on The Smart Couple with Jayson Gaddis.

-Ayahuasca has been studied by scientists at the Sant Pau Institute of Biomedical Research in Barcelona, and they haven’t found it to be addictive.
-Ayahuasca has been shown to activate the neocortex, amygdala, and insula (which bridges emotional impulses and decision-making processes).
+Ayahuasca doesn’t appear to be addictive.
+Its effects include activating the neocortex, amygdala, and insula (which bridges emotional impulses and decision-making processes).
 This hyperactivity allows for new overriding connections to be formed based on re-evaluating memories.

 The Jungle Prescription focused on the use of ayahuasca at the Takiwasi Center, an addiction treatment program in Peru.
 The staff includes physicians, psychotherapists, and traditional healers.
 Sixty percent of participants in its 9-12 month program remain drug-free at 3 years post-treatment, a stunning success rate.